nolanlawson/css-talk-2022/markdown.md

 ???

 Now, I don't want to get too deep into this, because again, it's hard to predict these kinds of things.
-But just don't use selectors like these.
+But just don't use zany selectors like these.

 And if you think I'm exaggerating, the thing is that it's pretty easy to generate stuff like this if you're not careful.
-Using tools like SASS and LESS, it's really easy to deeply nest things, or to have zany for-loops that generate all sorts of `:nth-child()` selectors.
-One or two of these will probably not wreck your page's performance, but in aggregate, these can do a lot of damage.
+Using tools like SASS and LESS, it's really easy to deeply nest things, or to have for-loops that generate all sorts of `:nth-child()` selectors.

+One or two
+of these will probably not wreck your page's performance, but in aggregate, these can do a lot of damage.

 ---

-## Rough selector cost estimate
+<h1 class="smaller">Rough selector cost estimate</h1>

 | ~Cost | Type            | Example                                    |
 |--|-----------------|--------------------------------------------|